aletheon/eleutherios-website/README.md

 #### Advantages

 - Creates global partnerships (Service providers can create and share policies with one another)
-- Builds capacity (Service providers can create a non-redundant forum or customer request)
+- Builds capacity (Service providers can scale their forum or customer request)
 - Improves livelihoods or equality (Service providers can create new businesses or business models)
 - Reduced waste and inefficiencies (Service providers can manage the entire value chain from supplier to consumer)